Vlad-404/travel_experiences/README.md

 - [Permanent Marker](https://fonts.google.com/specimen/Permanent+Marker) - this font is used for titles only (h1).
 I wanted to use a smooth, curvy, italic font that associated with the feeling of being relaxed as this page is about relaxation and having a good time.
 It may look a bit rough around the edges, but it's supposed to be leisurely and like it's had enough of rules - at least for a duration of holidays.
 - [Oxygen](https://fonts.google.com/specimen/Oxygen) - this font was used for everything else.
 It's lightness, as name suggests, should give a light note to the whole page.
 Combining bold and regular styles with different sizes, I can differentiate accents from plain text.
 - [Traveling Typewriter](https://www.1001fonts.com/traveling-typewriter-font.html#styles) - used only as names for form entries (Location, Travel arrangements,...) to associate with writing a diary.
+For credits, see [credits](#credits)
 - Calibri - a backup font if others fail to load.

 ### Colours